-Median Charity Care as a percentage of Total Charges has been steadily increasing after the post-expansion drop (Figures 13 & 14).
-Five of the last eight quarters have seen increases in seasonally-adjusted Charity Care.
-Q4 2017 is the largest Charity Care percentage since Q1 2014.
+Median Charity Care as a percentage of Total Charges has been steadily increasing (Figures 13 & 14).
+Six of the last seven quarters have seen increases in seasonally-adjusted Charity Care.

 BAD DEBT PERCENTAGE

 Unpaid obligation for care from patients who have not requsted or do not qualify for financial assistance and have been unwilling to pay their bill